-This zone is so famous in the Sonic series that it reappears in later games such as Sonic Generations, Sonic Battle, Sonic Adventure 2, and Super Smash Brothers Brawl.
+This zone is so famous in the Sonic series that it reappears in later games such as Sonic Generations, Sonic Battle, Sonic Adventure 2, and Super Smash Bros.
+Brawl and 3DS.
 Even Sonic Advance 3's Sunset Hill Zone has a remix of Green Hill's music.

 After completing the game, Sonic makes a brief return to Green Hill for the ending sequence.

 |“||Go around the giant loop, tumble down tunnels, and jump over crumbling cliffs before you get a chance to blink.
 Bounce on Springboards but not on spikes.
 Ouch!||„|

 |“||This is the stage that took the designers the longest to get properly arranged, and from the beginning of development the graphics were probably redone 4 or five times.
 The art and maps for this zone alone took half a year to produce!
 At the time, we were aware of computer graphics, but we tried to get that look by hand (laugh)||„|

 Act 1 of the Green Hill Zone is fairly straightforward.
 Sonic is confronted with relatively few badniks and a very linear level.
 Simply continue on to the right, admiring the scenery.
 After crossing the bridge, there is a fork in the path: Sonic may fall down into the lower path, which contains the very first spikes in the game, or take the top path, which contains a few collapsing platforms and the game's first starpost.
 From the starpost, Sonic may continue forward to the game's first loop, or jump up some platforms to access a series of collapsing platforms in the air that lead to a shield atop the loop.